canonical/craft-actions/snapcraft/pack/README.md

 # snapcraft/pack

-When invoked, this action installs and configures LXD and Snapcraft before packing the snap at the root of the repository.
+This action installs and configures LXD and Snapcraft before packing the snap at the root of the repository.

 ## Usage